Yale New Haven Hospital: Smilow Cancer Hospital at Yale New Haven

 In October 2009, Yale New Haven Hospital opened the 14-story Smilow Cancer Hospital at Yale New Haven.
 Smilow Cancer Hospital is affiliated with Yale Cancer Center, southern New England's only designated Comprehensive Cancer Center and one of 41 such centers in the United States.
 Smilow Cancer Hospital integrates all oncology patient services at the Hospital and Yale School of Medicine in one building specifically designed for the delivery of cancer care.

 While construction was scheduled to begin in September 2005, the project was delayed by disputes with unions and the city.
 On March 22, 2006, the unions and the hospital reached an agreement.
 Construction on the new Yale–New Haven Cancer Hospital started on May 18, 2006, with the demolition of the Grace Building and site preparation.
 Groundbreaking occurred on Wednesday, September 6, 2006.

 The Cancer Center building was named Smilow Cancer Hospital in honor of Joel E. and Joan Smilow's large gift to the cancer hospital.
 Joel E. Smilow is an alumnus of Yale University class of '54 and the former chair, chief executive officer, and president of Playtex Products Inc. Smilow Cancer Hospital is connected to the other facilities via the atrium.

 The project includes an adjacent six-story building at 55 Park Street.
 The building was designed by Barry Svigals of Svigals + Partners and Behnisch Architekten.
 The 55 Park building houses a large atrium connecting the main parking garage with the Smilow Cancer Hospital as well as clinical laboratories, the main hospital pharmacy, and other support functions for the hospital.
 The City of New Haven approved 55 Park on November 15, 2007.

+Hospital of Saint Raphael

+Acquired on September 12, 2012 the Yale-New Haven Hospital Saint Raphael Campus sits just 6 blocks apart from the main campus.
+It includes 511 beds and serves as an expansion to the services of Yale-New Haven Hospital.
+The campus will soon be home to the Adams Neuroscience Center.